Last update: 24-10-2018 - older versions

-In June 2015, the Government decided not to proceed with the transition from FM to DAB+ which had been proposed in a report published in December 2014.
+- In June 2015, the Government decided not to proceed with the transition from FM to DAB+.
 This followed the publication of a report into digital radio by the National Audit Office in April 2015.

-As a result, the decision taken last summer remains unaltered.
-However, both the Government and the Committee have said that this decision may be reviewed, depending on the development of digital radio in the rest of Europe - especially in neighbouring Norway.
-Read more here.
+As a result, the decisions about the digitalization of radio in Sweden remains to be taken.
+The Government have said that the question could be re-opened, depending on the development of digital radio in the rest of Europe – especially experiences from the switchover in neighbouring Norway.

 Mux 1 holds 8-10 regular and licensed services, all from Swedish Radio.
 All services in mux 1 are currently broadcast in DAB.
 All audio services hold DLS.